Sidney-Bernardin/NFL-Discord-Bot/README.md

 1. [Usage](#usage)

 ## Overview
-This is a discord bot that lets users look up the current stats of active NFL players by web-scraping nfl.com.
+This is a discord bot that lets users look up current stats for NFL players by web-scraping nfl.com.

 ## Usage